karkman/MMB-114_Genomics/01-UNIX-and-CSC.md

 ---

 We will be using different commands with different syntaxes.
 Different commands expect different types of arguments.
 Some times the order matters, some times it doesn't.
 If you are unsure, the best way to check how to run a command is by taking a look at its manual with the command **man**.
-For example, if you want to look at the manual for the command **mkdir** used to create folders, you can do:
+For example, if you want to look at the manual for the command **mkdir** you can do:

 ```bash
 man mkdir